Amineh-A/gym-deepmindlab-env/README.md

 Gym implementation of connector to Deepmind lab

 ## Getting Started
-Install the newest package by running:
+Install the newest package by running the following command from the parent directory.
 ```
-pip install gym_deepmindlab
+pip install -e gym-deepmindlab-env/
 ```

 In your project: